 Long term disability companies are well-known for hiring third-party investigators to put claimants under surveillance.
 They spend millions of dollars on surveillance to save billions in claims.
-They want to “catch” you doing something you shouldn’t like taking out the trash or enjoying your grandchild’s birthday party.
+They want to “catch” you doing something you “shouldn’t” like taking out the trash or enjoying your grandchild’s birthday party.
 The goal is to get footage that they can show in court to prove you are not truthful about your limitations.

-In this article, we will look at the four types of surveillance and how to protect yourself.
+We will look at the four types of surveillance and how to protect yourself.